djoshea/neuropixel-utils/docs/imec_dataset.md

 ## Exploring metadata

-When the ImecDatset is created, the metadata are loaded from the `.ap.meta` file.
+When the ImecDataset is created, the metadata are loaded from the `.ap.meta` file.
 You can request the full metadata using

 ```matlab
 meta = imec.readAPMeta()